 The district also asks the parents to reinforce with their children the importance of obeying the bus rules.
 Such rules ensure the safety and welfare of all riders.
 If a child repeatedly violates these rules, thus jeopardizing everyone's safety, the student may ultimately be denied the privilege of riding the bus.Thus, parents support for behaving appropriately in transit is essential.

 If you have any problem or concern related to the bus, you are encouraged to write the driver a note or to phone (614) 855-2033 to reach the bus garage.
 Please try not to interrupt the bus schedule by talking directly with the driver while he or she is on the route.

 Did you know…

-- There are currently 54 school buses in the fleet and 47 full time drivers.
+- There are currently 41 school buses, four vans and one car in the fleet and there are 41 full time drivers.

-- The fleet covers 33 High School and Middle School routes, 34 K-5 routes, 4 out-of-town routes, and 2 special education routes.
+- The fleet covers 27 High School and Middle School routes, 27 K-5 routes, four Kindergarten routes, four out-of-district routes, and four special needs routes.

 - There are 12 other maintenance/transportation vehicles that the transportation department maintains.

-- There are 3 mechanics that currently maintain and service our entire fleet.
+- There are 3three mechanics that currently maintain and service our entire fleet.

-- Bus drivers receive mandatory in-services every year and get re-certified every 6 years.
+- Bus drivers receive mandatory in-services every year and get re-certified every six years.

-- Bus driver certification includes: a 4 part written test, physical exam, federal and state background check, driver abstract (the driver abstract is monitored nightly through the state of Ohio), 15 hours classroom training, 30 to 40 hours of on-the-bus instruction, and a 2-part driving test.
+- Bus driver certification includes: a four part written test, physical exam, federal and state background check, driver abstract (the driver abstract is monitored nightly through the state of Ohio), 15 hours classroom training, 30 to 40 hours of on-the-bus instruction, and a two-part driving test.